Notebooks and Learning Path¶

 Step 3: Ecosystem Architecture (Notebook 10)¶

-This notebook provides a high-level tour of the full ecosystem stack — how the repos relate to each other and how data flows from rqm-core through rqm-qiskit to a circuit result.
+This notebook provides a high-level tour of the full ecosystem stack — how the repos relate to each other and how data flows from rqm-circuits through rqm-compiler to a circuit result.

 | Notebook | Topic |